RachBLondon/3Book/README.md

+# 3Book - A 3Box Tutorial

+This tutorial takes your through the steps of working with 3Box spaces and the profile hover plugin.

 ## Setup and Tech Stack

 For the tutorial, some familiarity with react is required.
 You can complete by copying and pasting each step, but to get a more meaningful understanding, it is recommended you are familiar with the basics.